yclas/guides/docs/Themes-configuration-of-premuim-themes.md

 -  Available options

 When you buy one of our  **[Premium Themes](https://selfhosted.yclas.com/),**  you can enjoy plenty of additional options that help you to adjust the page to your needs.
-You can manage them by going to  **Panel**  and choose  **Theme options**  (note, that this tab is only visible, if you’re currently using premium theme - read related post:  [How to change theme?](https://docs.yclas.com/how-to-change-theme)).
+You can manage them by going to  **Panel**  and choose  **Theme options**  (note, that this tab is only visible, if you’re currently using a premium theme).

 ![](https://github.com/yclas/guides/blob/master/images/theme-options.png)